SAP-samples/abap-platform-code-samples-standard/README.md

 ## Requirements

 This sample code can be deployed on a SAP S/4HANA system.
-You have to create a package `TEST_ABAP_STANDARD` beforehand in software component `LOCAL` without specifing a super package.
+You have to create a package `ZABAP_STANDARD` beforehand in software component `HOME` without specifing a super package.
-The code for each blog post / workshop is stored in a separate sub-package (for example `TEST_ABAP_STANDARD_MS2`) of the super package `TEST_ABAP_STANDARD`.
+The code for each blog post / workshop is stored in a separate sub-package (for example `ZMS2`) of the super package `ZABAP_STANDARD`.

 ## Download and Installation

 You can download this code and import it into an ABAP environment system using the report ZABAPGIT.
-Please be sure to have a package `TEST_ABAP_STANDARD` in the software component `LOCAL` without specifing a super package created beforehand.
+Please be sure to have a package (e.g. `ZABAP_STANDARD` ) in the software component `HOME` without specifing a super package created beforehand.

 ## Known Issues